flopezjr/5-blue-json-mraz/README.md

 * Member of the majority = Your party aligns with the color of your state
 * Individual Donors = non group funds

+## Findings

+Democratic Challengers regardless of their state's majority raised the best among Democrats and Republican incumbents in Republican majority states did the best among Republicans.

 Figure 1:

 ![fig1](Images/Fig1.png)